 Feral cats can carry infectious diseases which can be transmitted to native animals, domestic livestock and humans.

-Feral cats—defined as those cats that live and reproduce in the wild and survive by hunting or scavenging—are found all over Australia in all habitats, including forests, woodlands, grasslands, wetlands and arid areas.
+Feral cats are the same species as domestic cats, however they live and reproduce in the wild and survive by hunting or scavenging.
+They are found all over Australia in all habitats, including forests, woodlands, grasslands, wetlands and arid areas.
 The map illustrates the estimated abundance of feral cats across the country.

 Key threatening process under the EPBC Act

-Predation by feral cats was listed as a key threatening process under section 168 of Australia’s national environment law, the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Predation by feral cats is listed as a key threatening process under section 188 of Australia’s national environment law, the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-A threatening process is defined as a key threatening process if it threatens or may threaten the survival, abundance or evolutionary development of a native species or ecological community.
-Once a threatening process is listed under the EPBC Act a threat abatement plan can be put into place if it is shown to be 'a feasible, effective and efficient way' to abate the threatening process.
+A threatening process threatens or may threaten the survival, abundance or evolutionary development of a native species or ecological community.
+If it leads to the further endangerment of a listed native species or ecological community, or if it adversely affects two or more listed threatened species or ecological communities, the threatening process is eligible to be treated as a key threatening process.
+Once a key threatening process is listed under the EPBC Act a threat abatement plan can be put into place if it is shown to be 'a feasible, effective and efficient way' to abate the threatening process.

 The first feral cat threat abatement plan was prepared in 1999 and updated in 2008.